5 Legal Strategies To Reduce Your Tax Burden

 Foreign Corporations and Investing

 For those who don’t wish to go to the most extreme measure and renounce citizenship (though record numbers of people are), getting yourself offshore in one way or another can be highly beneficial.
 The mainstream media would apparently like people to feel as though having a foreign corporation is illegal, or at least morally repugnant, but it remains perfectly legal.
 While mega corporations and celebrities are often the focus of these “dirty tax avoider” mainstream accounts, it is a relatively low-cost vehicle that might be a good option for certain individuals.
 If you’re an Internet entrepreneur, you have the option of setting your business up anywhere.
 There are many desirable territories for establishing a business to shelter yourself from taxes; agents specialized in company formation in Dubai, for example, can assist with pursuing that option.
+Additionally, company formation in UK is another popular route, offering the benefits of a stable legal system and access to global markets.
 If you don’t have a need to create a company, you still can open an investment fund in Luxembourg among other locales.
 Do be careful of professed experts that one might find on the Internet and take great care in studying the location and the type of corporation, as well as overall cost.
 It is also important to note that if money is moved overseas – or any type of income earned there – it can be subjected to substantial repatriation fees.

 Pre-tax Retirement Accounts